Structure

 Strict mode

-When cloning an instance, you can clone it in strict mode as well, so if the resulting clone is invalid it throws an error.
+When cloning an instance, you can clone it in as well, so if the resulting clone is invalid it throws an error.
 To do that, pass a second argument to the #clone method with the option strict as true.